CSCfi/csc-user-guide/docs/data/sensitive-data/sd-connect-upload.md

 !!!
 Note "Additional considerations"

-    - Uploading large or numerous files may take several hours depending on the internet speed.
-Note that upload will be automatically stopped after 8 hours.
+    - Large files (> 100 GB) may take hours to upload, and uploads stop after 8 hours.
-    - SD Connect user interface visualises the destination folders where your encrypted data is stored.
-Think of the destination folder like a virtual box on the internet where you keep your digital files—like photos or documents.
+    - The user interface might be slower when there are more than 2500 files for each folder.
+In this case please user the terminal.
-    - You can't edit files directly in SD Connect.
-Editing is possible after downloading files on your laptop or by accessing the files via SD Desktop.
+    - Files can't be edited in SD Connect; download them for editing or  access them via SD Desktop.
+    - Uploading files into subfolders is currently not supported.
-    - Planning how to organise your files in SD Connect  folders is a crucial step for efficient data management.
+    - SD Connect shows where your encrypted files are stored as virtual folders.
+Planning how to organise your files in SD Connect folders is a crucial step for efficient data management.
 Carefully consider storing the files based on projects, themes, or logical structures to enhance accessibility and streamline workflow.
 A well-thought-out folder structure also facilitates collaboration when sharing access with others.
-If you have questions or need assistance, don't hesitate to contact our service desk (servicedesk@csc.fi, subject: sensitive data).
+If you have questions or need assistance, don't hesitate to contact our service desk (servicedesk@csc.fi, subject: Sensitive data).

 ## Features in SD Connect